 The garden really surges into growth during April, with an abundance of fresh foliage and spring flowers.
 If you want to brighten your beds and borders at this time of year there’s no shortage of options to consider.

 When choosing your plants, check that they’re well suited to the conditions in your garden.
 If you’re in a shady spot, there are many beautiful shade-loving perennials to choose from.
-And there are plenty of April-flowering plants that enjoy full sun.
 Use our handy Plant Finder to sort by many other criteria including soil type, size and value to wildlife.

 Browse our pick of perennials for April flowers, below.

 Candelabra primulas have pretty blooms set in tiers, hence their common name.
 Primula beesiana has vivid violet blooms with a yellow centre, while ‘Inverewe’ has intense orange flowers and silvery stems.
 Moist, shady areas are ideal.
-Here’s how to grow them from seed.
+Here’s how to grow candelabra primulas from seed.

 These shade-lovers are perfect for growing beneath deciduous trees, where they make useful groundcover plants.
 From April to June, they bear airy, star-shaped flowers.
 ‘Amber Queen’ has lovely warm yellow blooms while those of ‘Pink Champagne’ are a delicate pink.
 Grow epimediums in moist, well-drained soil in dappled shade.